 We’re celebrating National Ice Cream Day with some fun art projects at home.
 This colorful cardboard ice cream cone craft for kids is perfect for the summer.
 Just grab some items from around your home and get to work.
 The kids will have a great time making this colorful cardboard ice cream cone craft.
 You can end the day with a nice frozen treat from your local ice cream shop.
 Enjoy!

 Love this summer activity?
 Make sure to subscribe via E-mail to stay updated on the latest posts.
 Also, follow me on Facebook, Instagram and Pinterest for more amazing content.
-This post contains affiliate links: As an Amazon Associate I’ll earn a commission, at no additional cost to you.
+This post contains affiliate links.
+As an Amazon Associate I’ll earn a commission, at no additional cost to you.
 This only applies if you click through and make a purchase.
 Thank you for your support!

-Glue (liquid & hot glue with glue sticks)
+- Glue (liquid & hot glue with glue sticks)

-Marker (brown, black)
+- Marker (brown, black)

-Cut out little rectangle pieces from an old magazine.
+- Cut out little rectangle pieces from an old magazine.
 The colorful pieces will represent the sprinkles.

-Color the circles with paint using the foam brush.
+- Color the circles with paint using the foam brush.
 Choose any color that represents your favorite ice cream.
 We chose yellow for banana, navy blue for blueberry and ocean breeze for cotton candy.
 Allow the paint to dry.

-Cut out a squiggly line at the bottom of each circle to resemble an ice cream scoop shape.
+- Cut out a squiggly line at the bottom of each circle to resemble an ice cream scoop shape.

-Using a ruler and brown marker, draw diagonal lines on the triangle for the cone.
+- Using a ruler and brown marker, draw diagonal lines on the triangle for the cone.

-Glue the red bottle top to the cardboard ice cream cone to represent the cherry.
+- Finally, glue the red bottle top to the cardboard ice cream cone to represent the cherry.